craydent/package-auto-version/README.md

         merges // array of strings
         others // array of strings
-        tags -> { // object having properties listed in tags where ":" is stripped "cust": // array of strings
+        tags -> { // object having properties listed in tags where ":" is stripped "cust": // array of strings or regex
         }
         version
 ```